Get a Happy Life — Find Your Balance

 ✓ Pros

-• Short enough to read in one sitting
+• Short enough to read in a few sittings

 • Applicable to both work and personal life